Athlete/athlete-api-docs/resources/messages.rst

 Conversations
 ==============

 A user might be involved in a conversation.
 You can only fetch the conversations that your user is involved in.
+You might want to display information to your user informing the status of the conversations (read/unread).
+It's important to mark the conversation as read when you your user reads it.

 Get Conversations
 ------------------